Announcements:

 NEET 2026 Physics was exactly what experienced educators predicted: moderate to tough, conceptually layered, and demanding of genuine understanding over formula memorisation.
 The confirmed questions — YDSE with white light, hydrogen spectral series, and angular acceleration of a hinged rod — are all direct applications of core physics concepts that appear in NCERT and in every serious preparation book.

-The message from NEET 2026 Physics is clear and consistent with every year: you cannot crack this section with shortcuts.
+The message from NEET 2026 Physics is clear and consistent every year: you cannot crack this section with shortcuts.
 You need conceptual clarity, formula derivation understanding, extensive PYQ practice, and rigorous time management.
 Students who had these four pillars in place walked out of the exam hall confident; those who didn’t found Physics a significant drag on their overall score.

 For NEET 2027 aspirants: start Physics preparation early, master the top 10 chapters completely, solve 5+ years of PYQs with solutions, take weekly timed mock tests, and always understand the physics behind every formula — not just how to use it, but why it works.